Suzanne La Follette

-Suzanne Clara La Follette (June 24, 1893 – April 23, 1983) was an American journalist and author who advocated for libertarian feminism in the first half of the 20th century.
+Suzanne Clara La Follette (June 24, 1893 – April 23, 1983) was an American journalist and author who advocated libertarian feminism in the first half of the 20th century.
 As an editor she helped found several magazines.
 She was an early and ardent feminist and a vocal anticommunist.

 Family

 She was born in Washington state into the politically prominent La Follette family.
 Her father was U.S. Congressman William La Follette; her brothers were politician William Leroy LaFollette Jr. and Chester La Follette, a painter.
 Author Mimi LaFollette Summerskill was her niece.
-While living in Washington, D.C. with her family, Suzanne worked in her father's Capitol Hill office as well as that of his cousin Senator Robert M. La Follette.
+While living in Washington, D.C., with her family, Suzanne worked in her father's Capitol Hill office as well as that of his cousin Senator Robert M. La Follette.
 As a young woman still in college, she observed many of the great political and intellectual debates of the time at the home shared by the two LaFollette families.

 Work

 Her full-length book, Concerning Women, published in 1926, broke ground in the 1920s, but went out of print for a second time after a 1972 reprint in the Arno Press American Women series.
 In 1973, an excerpt entitled "Beware the State" was included in "The Feminist Papers," an anthology edited by Alice Rossi.
 A short biography of La Follette, based on interviews with her grandniece Maryly Rosner, her brother Chester La Follette, and her colleagues John Chamberlain, Priscilla Buckley (sister to conservative editor William F. Buckley Jr.) and Helen Tremaine, can be found in the article "Suzanne La Follette: The Freewomen" by Sharon Presley.

-La Follette was active in the League of Equal Opportunity, a feminist organization that, unlike the larger National Women's Party, opposed not just sex-based minimum wage legislation, but all such legislation.
+La Follette was active in the League of Equal Opportunity, a feminist organization that, unlike the larger National Woman's Party, opposed not just sex-based minimum wage legislation, but all such legislation.
 She explained her opposition to such laws in Concerning Women.
 Her economic views, like those of her mentor Albert Jay Nock, were libertarian but influenced by Henry George.

 She had been interested in Russia since the revolution of 1917 and had been in contact with many exiles, including former president Alexander Kerensky.
 In the 1930s, La Follette served on the Committee for the Defense of Leon Trotsky, also known as the "Dewey Commission" as secretary to its chairman, philosopher John Dewey.
-La Follette wrote the summary of the Committee's findings after holding an investigative meeting in Mexico where Trotsky was in exile (and later murdered by an agent of Joseph Stalin).
+La Follette wrote the summary of the committee's findings after holding an investigative meeting in Mexico where Trotsky was in exile (and later murdered by an agent of Joseph Stalin).
 Many of the committee's members, like La Follette, Carlo Tresca and Dewey, were not Trotskyists, but consisted of anti-Stalinist socialists, progressives and liberals.